 /is the only supported delimiter forListObjectsV2.- No

 ListBuckets.
-With disk-scoped credentials there is at most one bucket to list, so the operation isn’t meaningful. - Performance.
-The S3 API is optimised for convenience over throughput.
-For sustained, high-throughput streaming use the Archil client — it talks the native protocol and benefits from local caching.
+With disk-scoped credentials there is at most one bucket to list, so the operation isn’t meaningful. - Throughput.
+The S3 API is optimised for low latency and convenience.
+For sustained, high-throughput reads or writes use the Archil client — it talks the native protocol and benefits from local caching.

 Related